ice-skaters

 | StandardScaler pipeline | 0.328 | 0.597 |

-The front-end pays a small toll on clean data and holds its footing when the inputs misbehave.
-In controlled simulation the same substitution beats raw features, a running z-score, a median/MAD winsorizer and a Huberised loss 30 seeds out of 30 under every contamination type tested.
-The full protocols and numbers are on the papers page, including the cases where the front-end loses, because it does lose some.
+The front-end costs a little on clean data and loses less under corruption.
+In simulation the same substitution beats raw features, a running z-score, a median/MAD winsorizer and a Huberised loss on 30 seeds out of 30, under every contamination type tested.
+Protocols, numbers, and the cases where the front-end loses are on the papers page.

 Relation to the stack

-skaters does one thing: fast univariate distributional forecasting, stdlib-only, in Python or the browser. timemachines builds anomaly detection on the same calibrated surprise streams. ice-skaters is the bridge from those streams to river's estimator protocol, and nothing more.
+skaters is fast univariate distributional forecasting, stdlib-only, in Python or the browser. timemachines builds anomaly detection on the same surprise streams. ice-skaters connects those streams to river's estimator protocol.